HeIIoween/FLHook-And-88-Flak-m0tah/FLHook/trunk/readme.txt

   Shows information about the death penalty.
 Also sets whether a notice about how much the death penalty costs is shown upon launch.

+/tag <faction>
+  Changes your affiliation to <faction>, making it appear beside your name ingame.

 /help [command] and /? [command]
   If command is not specified, prints out list of commands.
 If it is specified, prints out information on command.